margaretmf/margaretmf.github.io/keycreativewriting.md

 ## New Day - Rough Draft ##
 Oh it's a new day for the sun to shine. <br>
-From the east to the west the rays light up the way. <br>
+I love the warmth of the sun's rays both on you and on me. <br>

-I love to feel (the warmth of) the sun's rays both on you and on me. <br>
+Every day's a new day.
+The day is yours, and it's mine.
-Every day's a new day for me and for you. <br>
+From the east to the west, te sun rises and shines.

 It's a new day for the birds to chirp. <br>
 Flying high through the trees these birds really sing. <br>